About Identity Theft

 Protect Your Information

 Your information is yours, despite what scammers (and many tech companies) might think.
 It’s a hot-button issue and will be for some time to come, but it’s clear everyone wants data for everything.
 You may want to protect your privacy and information on principle.

 Yet more practically speaking, you need to protect your information to prevent someone from stealing your identity.
-Given how identity theft can lose you hundreds of hours and thousands of dollar, protecting your information goes from nice to vital.
+Given how identity theft can lose you hundreds of hours and thousands of dollars, protecting your information goes from nice to vital.

 Yet how can you keep your information away from would-be identity thieves and scammers?
 You can start by following the advice in the following posts:

 - Anna Sorkin

 - What can someone do with my social security number

 - What information hides in your IP address

 - How to identify a fake text message

 - How to freeze your Social Security Number